jemarsha/TweetClusteringJaccard/README.md

 Depending on the command line argument, You've got two ways to run it, either with the initial parameter K as shown in the example below:

-python tweet_clustering.py Tweets.json .7 output.txt
+python tweet_clustering.py OregonShootingTweets.json .7 outputbyCentroid.txt
-output-for-humans.txt
+OutputinWords.txt

 or with the initial seeds file 'InitialSeeds.txt' as shown in this example below: